What Is It

 Strange things are said about time: that it's illusory, that it has no direction.
 But what about space, or the space-time continuum?
 What exactly is space-time?
 Are space and time fundamental features of the world?
 How do Einstein’s special and general theories of relativity change our understanding of space-time?
 Is there a distinction to be made between space and time, or must the two concepts be united into a single interwoven continuum?
-John and Ken fill time and space with Tim Maudlin from NYU, author of Philosophy of Physics: Space and Time.
+John and Ken expand their space-time with Tim Maudlin from NYU, author of Philosophy of Physics: Space and Time.

 Part of our series A Philosophical Guide to the Cosmos.

 What is space-time?
 Space has three dimensions and time has before and after.
 John sees space and time as independent of each other.
 Ken adds that common sense dictates that space and time are absolute things.
 Time, he says, contains the entire spatial manifold which moves through time as a single unit.
 Leibniz said this was incoherent and violated the principle of sufficient reason.
 The philosopher claimed that there would be no discernible difference between one position in absolute space and another.
 The idea of absolute space, Leibniz claimed, is an empty one.
 The due talk about the speed of light and its role as the measuring stick of the geometry of the universe, and try to get at what space-time really is.